pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

   <b>Figure 3: Total Violations and Operational Camera Days by Year</b>
 <p>

-This gave me an idea that it is probably due to the School Zone policy of the City that cameras there did not record violations or were not operational when schools were closed.
+This finding gave an idea that it is probably due to the School Zone policy of the City that cameras there did not record violations or were not operational when schools were closed.
 In general, schools have summer break during the period Mid June - End of August.
-Therefore, for further analysis, data was partitioned into two categories.
+Therefore, for further analysis, data was partitioned into two categories, Parks and Schools.
 Figure 4 clearly confirms that the low number of Operational Camera Days in the month of August for schools is a reflection of City's regulations regarding School Zone cameras.
 In Park Zone cameras, however, this features is not observed.
 More importantly, for school zone cameras, it can be noticed that significatly higher number of cameras were operational in July than in August.
 This was likely an error in the system because one would expect same number of operational cameras in both August and July (summer months) in school zones.
 This error was probably the reason for illegal tickets distributed to the violators in the summer months in school zones as discussed above.

 <p align="center">